-MLL made a profit before tax of \pounds 671k (2023: \pounds 169k) and its capital position remained strong with a pillar I coverage of 171% (2023: 211%).
+MLL made a profit before tax of £1,861k (2024: £671k) and its capital position remained strong with a pillar I coverage of 169% (2024: 171%).

 MLAS provides investment administration services to third party insurance companies and trustees of pension schemes and acts as a service company for the Group.
-It made a profit before tax of \pounds 79k (2023: \pounds 135k).
+It made a profit before tax of $\pounds$ 96k (2024: $\pounds$ 79k).

-Total revenue for the Group increased by 15% year on year, partly due to the increase in AuA, partly due to the introduction of the PAF, and partly due to higher other income.
+Total revenue for the Group increased by 26% year on year, partly due to the increase in AuA, partly due to the Policy Admin Fee ("PAF"), a monetary charge levied on most policies issued to the trustees of defined benefit schemes which was in place for the full financial year, and partly due to higher other income.